aman-coder03/aman-coder03.github.io/index.md

 ---

-Hello!
-I am a Computer Science student specializing in **Data Science, Artificial Intelligence, and Machine Learning**, with hands-on experience in **NLP systems, automation pipelines, and full-stack AI applications**.
+Hello reader!
+I am a pre-final year Computer Science student specializing in **Data Science, Artificial Intelligence, and Machine Learning**, with hands-on experience in **NLP systems, automation pipelines, and full-stack AI applications**.

 I have worked on building **production-grade ML systems** from data processing and model fine-tuning to deployment and workflow automation across academic and real-world environments.
 My interests include **transformer-based NLP architectures, AI-driven automation, and scalable data systems**.